CHECK OUT BLOGS ABOUT EARLIER MASTER'S THESES

 Effective Teams

-The role of the executive board in radical change and innovation
+• The role executive boards in radical change and innovation

-The role of the executive board in radical change and innovation
+The role executive boards in radical change and innovation

 Contact person: Inger Stensaker